sayoowolabi/passwordStrengthner/README.md

 # passwordStrengthner
-My code to make a simple password strengthener using C.
+My code to make a simple password strengthener using python.